whosyourdadd/Travel-plan/README.md

-# math-hundred-japan-tour
+# tour plan
-record for everything
+record for some travel plan

 ## Date
-- 1/28 仙台機場
-- 2/1   東京的機場
+- 7/30 Yilan